scala-native/scala-native/docs/user/profiling.md

 ### Use hotspot

 [hotspot](https://github.com/KDAB/hotspot) is a GUI for `perf` which provides a flamegraph view.
-As of this writing, hotspot does not de-mangle Scala native symbols.
+As of this writing, hotspot does not de-mangle Scala Native symbols.

 ### Using using `perf` and `FlameGraph`